 - As established above, confirm that you have business associate agreements signed with all companies that come into contact with your health data.

 - Develop a breach documentation and notification policy.

 - Set up regular enforcement reviews to guarantee that all privacy and security policies are followed.

 Atlanta security analyst and author Mike Rothman recommends penetration testing over vulnerability scanning to ensure compliance.

-You can basically think of professionals who make a living in the penetration testing field as white-hat hackers.
-They utilize the same software and methods, but they typically become much more diverse and granular in their attacks than does a run-of-the-mill attacker who is looking for an easy target.
+You can think of professionals who make a living in the penetration testing field as white-hat hackers.
+They utilize the same software and methods, but they typically become much more diverse and granular in their attacks than a run-of-the-mill attacker looking for an easy target.

 Rather than simply listing what is vulnerable as a vulnerability scanner does, a penetration test informs you what could be compromised.
-It goes beyond the technology to also look at the human element, a typical target for criminal exploit.
+It goes beyond the technology to look at the human element, a typical target for criminal exploitation.